Homeschooling sounds great in homeschooling magazines and on the Internet, but it's not everyone's cup of tea.Click To Tweet

 Lack of routine is often been associated with homeschooling and one of the biggest cons of homeschooling.

 Homeschooling in some families means having no proper schedule for anything, with kids going to bed late and waking up late.
-Due to lack of routine half of the day is utilized in sleeping, kids are not much productive.
+Due to the lack of routine half of the day is utilized in sleeping, kids are not much productive.

 Children also develop a habit of staying up late at nights without parents monitoring their activities.